-However, you need to be careful, if you decide to participate in an intensive retreat or workshop, where you are supposed to plunge deeply into an unfamiliar situation, and practice certain methods in an intensive manner, bringing out the contents of your subconscious mind, without the supervision of expert and professional people that you should be very careful and wary.
+However, you need to be careful, if you decide to participate in intensive retreats or workshops, where you are supposed to plunge deeply into unfamiliar situations, and practice certain methods in an intensive manner.
+This might bring out the hidden contents of your subconscious mind, without the supervision of expert and professional people.

 The subconscious mind stores too many repressed memories, thoughts and emotions, which can hurt you, if let them out in an uncontrolled manner.
 Gradual release is much better, leading to stable and real inner growth, enabling you to deal more comfortably with all of the repressed stuff in your subconscious mind, clear them away, and gain real inner strength and peace.